NickHuangbeauty/udacity_capstone_project/README.md

 Purpose:
   1. Training Data: Depending on this aim, users could query the news table for machine learning before customers received news articles.

-  2. People behavior and pandemic spread: With this aim, users could join dimension tables like imm_personal, imm_travel, and destination_city to gain more information about the pandemic spread with people's behavior.
+  2. People behavior and pandemic spread by people's traffic tools: With this aim, users could join dimension tables like imm_address, imm_travel to gain more information about the pandemic spread with people's behavior.

 #### Variables